 15 This includes behaviour outside of school or college, that might make an individual unsuitable to work with children, which is known as transferable risk.

-- Is inconsistent with an organisation's staff code of conduct, including inappropriate conduct outside of work; and - Does not meet the harm threshold; or is otherwise not serious enough to merit a referral to the LADO.
+• Does not meet the harm threshold; or is otherwise not serious enough to merit a referral to the LADO.

 Safeguarding Monitoring: